bernauers/BlackJack_Game/README.md

 # BlackJack_Game

-This was a Milestone project to help practice OOP, from Udemy Course: https://www.udemy.com/course/complete-python-bootcamp/ w/ Jose Portilla.
+This was Milestone project 2, designed to practice OOP, from Udemy Course: https://www.udemy.com/course/complete-python-bootcamp/ w/ Jose Portilla.

 # The Game